OWASP/owasp-istg/src/03_test_cases/firmware/firmware_update_mechanism.md

 **Test Objectives**

-- It must has to be assessed whether it is possible to install older versions of the firmware.
+- It has to be assessed whether it is possible to install older versions of the firmware.

 **Remediation**